Multidimensional gas chromatography (GC) is now an established technique for the analysis of complex samples in application

 software is required to reduce the data to a usable form, typically represented via a 2D or 3D plot of the type shown in Figure

-1. This 2D contour plot of a separation of light cycle oil uses colours to represent the signal intensity, the x-axis plots the separation in the first dimension (in minutes) and the seconddimension separation is plotted on the y-axis (in seconds).
+1. This 2D contour plot of a separation of light cycle oil uses colors to represent the signal intensity; the x-axis plots the separation in the first dimension (in minutes), and the second-dimension separation is plotted on the y-axis (in seconds).

 Figure 1: Data generated in a comprehensive multidimensional GC separation of light cycle oil.

 Multidimensional GC data are primarily used for qualitative analysis.
 However, quantitative multidimensional analysis is possible.